Before we get started, keep in mind that all children develop at different rates.

 Some children simply need to be shown how to pretend.

-If after you show your child some pretend play scenarios and he still is not interested I would suggest contacting a speech-language pathologist.
+If after you show your child some pretend play scenarios and they are still not interested I would suggest contacting a speech-language pathologist.

 That being said, if there are no concerns in any other developmental area (speech, language or otherwise) you may not need to worry.